 We've chosen six cruise ship Italian restaurants that will make you hungry, even on a full stomach.
 Whether you're a foodie or simply love the culture, you're bound to find one "that's amore."

 However, lunch is our favorite.
 For free, you can build your own pasta -- starting with linguini, penne or bowtie -- and add your choice of sauce and unlimited toppings such as Italian sausage and eggplant.
-You also get a side of bread or Caesar salad.
+You can also get a side of bread or Caesar salad.

 Why We Love It: When it comes to Italian restaurants at sea, Palo is as intimate as it gets.
 The adults-only space features decorative lighting and artwork, cozy table arrangements and a private outdoor teak deck with additional seating.
 There's even a pianist who plays Italian music during dinner hours.

 If you're in for a long, leisurely supper, you can sample more than seven courses (not including dessert!), each offering ample options.
 There's hot antipasti, cold antipasti, soup, pasta, risotto, salad and, oh yes, entrees.
-Our ideal dinner at Toscana would include the prosciutto-wrapped shrimp, a small portion of the linguini cioppino, a seafood stew and the pan-seared sea bass.
+Our ideal dinner at Toscana would include the prosciutto-wrapped shrimp, a small portion of the linguini cioppino and the pan-seared sea bass.
 There's no additional charge to dine at Toscana, but reservations are strongly recommended.

 Upon entering, you'll stroll past the antipasti station, where chefs are slicing super-thin chunks of prosciutto and salami.
 You can choose your own selection if you wish.
-Favorite meals at Manfredi's have included the bistecca Florentine, a deliciously prepared steak with a hint of rich balsamic; the osso bucco, an Italian tradition; and the bolognaise lasagna.
+Favorite meals at Manfredi's have included the bistecca Florentine, a deliciously prepared steak with a hint of rich balsamic; the osso bucco, an Italian tradition; and the lasagna bolognese.
 The daily specials are a highlight, and we recommend sampling that day's pasta offering (with noodles made on site).
 There is no charge to dine at Manfredi's, but it's popular, so do make reservations.